GULibrarySandbox/intro-text-mining-analysis-old/content/3-Rights_permissions_licences.md

 Here we will add a reference to the National Statement on the [Ethical Conduct in Human Research](https://www.nhmrc.gov.au/about-us/publications/national-statement-ethical-conduct-human-research-2007-updated-2018).
 The Griffith policy just points to this one anyway.

-Before undertaking reserach on exisitng datasets, be sure to read the terms and conditions of the use of the data, contact [Griffith research ethics](https://www.griffith.edu.au/research/research-services/research-ethics-integrity).
+Before undertaking research on existing datasets, be sure to read the terms and conditions of the use of the data, contact [Griffith research ethics](https://www.griffith.edu.au/research/research-services/research-ethics-integrity).

 --